 From October 2010 - October 2012 I worked as a researcher at the University of Bremen.
-I am working at the departments of Languages and Literary Studies- Linguistik/Language Sciences, and Informatics under the supervision of John Bateman and Bernd Krieg-Brückner.
+I was working at the departments of Languages and Literary Studies- Linguistik/Language Sciences, and Informatics under the supervision of John Bateman and Bernd Krieg-Brückner.

 My current research focuses on multimodal environments and improvement of dialogue systems in human-computer/robot interaction with relation to assisted living environments.

 I am also a guest lecturer of the Master of Multilingual Web Design (CAWEB - Création de sites Web multilingues, localisation et gestion de contenu) at the UFR des Langues & Sciences Humaines Appliquees, University of Strasbourg.

 From January 2009 - September 2010 I was a post-doctoral researcher in the terms of the Centre for Next Generation Localisation (CNGL) project at the Localisation Research Centre, University of Limerick, Ireland.

 My research was focused on the development of digital content, metadata and standards; I was a voting member of the XLIFF Technical Committee (TC) and also member of the XLIFF Inline Markup Subcommittee (SC).

 I co-supervised three Ph.D. students: Lucia Morado, Lorcan Ryan, and Madeleine Lenker.